Jesus Christ shows us the love of God

 - Read about Jesus being eternal in Isaiah 9:6-7, Hebrews 13:8 and Revelation 22:1-5.
 Write down any insights and applications the Spirit is giving you from these verses.

-Jesus is Self-existent just like God; "YHWH" God's proper name, describes His self-existence.
+Jesus is Self-existent just like God; LORD, I AM God's formal names, describe His self-existence.

 Phrase 2 - "did not regard equality with God a thing to be grasped, but emptied Himself"